Learn how to get B2B customers and why it’s so easy

 Here’s the first and biggest mistake:

 You’re dealing with companies.
 Really?
 Aren’t you marketing your product to people, people who are decision-makers whether they choose your product or not?
 So why change your marketing strategy if your marketing audience remains the same?
 You’re still dealing with people and you still need to capture their attention.
-You still need to convey your message and you still need to persuade them.
+You still need to convey your story and message and you still need to persuade them.

 The second mistake is also common and significant: